EmperorPenguin18/stone-dotfiles/README.md

 # stone-dotfiles
-Configuration for Pi

-Turns your Raspberry Pi into a streaming box.
+Turns your Raspberry Pi into a minimal streaming box.
 Watch videos over a network share all controllable from the couch.

 ### How to use:
 1. Install [Raspberry Pi OS Lite (64-bit)](https://www.raspberrypi.com/software/) to a storage device of at least 8GB.
 Plug that in to a Raspberry Pi 4 with cooling.